Add Set#pick and Set#pop

 #take can be an alias of #first but I'm not sure if Enumerable should be included in Set in the first place.
 In my POV, Enumerable is for elements that have a particular order.

-#6 Updated by Thomas Sawyer almost 3 years ago
+#6 Updated by Thomas Sawyer about 3 years ago

 I would expect